nmschorr/nulsws-python/docs/nulsws_manual.md

         nws.main(RUN_LIST, message_type)

-The framework includes a set of Constants libraries contained in the file "call_d" which is a dictionary used to lookup settings and call names for each call.
+The framework includes a set of constants in a python dictionary in the file "call_d".
+It is used to lookup settings and call names for each call.
 .
-This is a somewhat complex
+Within these 228 types of requests are 124
-behind-the-scenes mechanism that make setting preferences for each of the 228 or so types of message easy for the developer.
-Within those 228 types of requests are 124 different parameters.
-Many of the requests only require one or parameters, but some as many as eight or so.
+different parameters.
+Many of the requests only require one or parameters, but some require as many as eight or so.
 With the average being maybe 3-4 - that gives us a total of around 1,000 possible specific parameters for this nuls-python-connect library.

-The user/developer initially only needs to set parameter for those functions he/she is interested in.
-The settings go into two user parameter files in the NulsWsRequest directory.
+The user/developer initially only needs to set parameters for those functions he/she is interested in.
+The settings go into the usersettings.py file in the user_settings directory.

-The first file, calls_d.py, contains every one of the possible parameters.
+The dictionary inside calls_d.py contains every possible parameter for every call.
 Once set in this file, it is fed into the library, and no further setup is needed to access the as-is nuls blockchain via the Nulstar Connector module.